d3/d3/docs/d3-shape/area.md

 const area = d3.area().y0(y(0));
 ```

 When an area is [generated](#_area), the y0 accessor will be invoked for each [defined](#area_defined) element in the input data array, being passed the element `d`, the index `i`, and the array `data` as three arguments.
-For a horizontally-oriented area with a constant baseline (*i.e.*, an area that is not stacked, and not a ribbon or band), y0 is typically set to the output of the *y*-scale for zero.
+For a horizontally-oriented area with a constant baseline (*i.e.*, an area that is not stacked, and not a ribbon or band), y0 is typically set to the output of the y scale for zero.

 If *y* is not specified, returns the current y0 accessor.